brooks-code/img_utils/README.md

 ## License

 The scripts are mostly provided under a Creative Commons CC0 license.
-See their file for details.
+See their license file for details.
 Feel free to adapt these scripts according to your needs.